orangejuice/blog/data/activity/movie-关于我家的一切-2022/record.en.md

     Ariane Ascaride Alain Ughetto
 ---

-Via tw anqirocks Do you understand?
-Where a person comes from is not a certain country, but their childhood
+Via Twitter @anqirocks Do you understand?
+People don't come from a country, but from their childhood